Tag: Exploring New York State

 The Historical Saugerties Lighthouse in Saugerties, NY

 I walked through the wetlands park through a pathway of bridges and paths and suggest by the walk do not go after it has just rained.
 Also do not go after dark as the path is not lite.
 Still it is fascinating walk through the wetlands passing streams and patches of beautiful flowers and trees.
-Take your time to admire the flowers and plants along the paths and look at the views of the river as you exit the paths.

 The lighthouse itself needs some work but it is elegant old building that sits stately against the mountain views.
 In the middle of the summer, all the colors are bright and vibrant.
 You can walk around most of the building but the walkway in the front offers a nice view of the whole structure.